There is a lot to go over, so let’s jump right into this Wraith: The Oblivion – Afterlife review.

 Wraith The Oblivion Afterlife should not cause any motion sickness issues if you use the customizable motion settings.

-Final Thoughts On Wraith Oblivion Review
+Final Thoughts On Wraith VR Review